2 Corinthians 6:1-2

 - When it is received only mentally and is not practiced in the life; when it does not clean the soul and lead to a complete heart obedience to God’s commands.
 Understanding without application is like studying nutrition but neglecting to eat.
 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven…Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock” (Matthew 7:20–24).

 Thus, Justification by the grace of God is only the starting point in the Christian life (2 Peter 3:18; Colossians 1:9,10; 2:6,7).
+Then Sanctification, which is a life long process of growth, must follow.
 “Therefore let us move beyond the elementary teachings about Christ and be taken forward to maturity, not laying again the foundation of repentance from acts that lead to death, and of faith in God” (Hebrews 6:1 also 2 Peter 1:5-8).

 In His service,